 I recommend using frozen chopped spinach that’s in a bag rather than the one that’s compacted in the box.
 It’s easier to defrost and for this dip I use the whole 16 ounce bag.
 It’s a spinach artichoke dip so why not have a good amount of spinach in it?

-To make this dip, drain and roughly chop the artichokes then add it to a large bowl with all the other ingredients.
+Drain and roughly chop the artichokes then add it to a large bowl with all the other ingredients.
 Want to cheat a little?
 Use the minced garlic that comes in a jar.
 Get the one packed in oil rather than water.
-Mix it all together with the remaining ingredients and transfer it to pie plate or a shallow baking dish.
+Mix it all together with the remaining ingredients and transfer it to a pie plate or a shallow baking dish.
 Bake and eat.

 If you’re having a get together and you’re looking for a simple delicious dip that will please a crowd, this spinach artichoke dip is for you.
-Pita chips are a great vehicle for transporting that dip straight into your mouth, as I find they’re perfect for scooping.
+Pita chips are a great vehicle for scooping it straight into your mouth.
 Celery sticks, carrots, crackers, and little toasts work fantastically too.
-The only problem is trying not to devour the whole thing!
+The only problem is trying not to devour the whole thing.

 Want more dips?
 Try these:

-By the way, at the party Mom ended up having a great time.
+By the way, Mom ended up having a great time at the party.
 I looked up and saw her lifted in the air as if she was flying being spun around (picture the movie scene in Dirty Dancing) by some guy 25+ years younger.
 Mom was a professional ballroom dancer.
 So was my Dad.
 You can see them in the opening scene of this film.
-Needless to say, Dad didn’t miss any parties after that – ha ha ha.
+Needless to say, Dad didn’t miss any parties after that.

 Life is too short for mediocre food.